zofe/search-module/README.md

 has the logic of "global search" in the project. searches the users, and potentially the main models of all other installed modules.

+# Installation & configuration

+This module is part of [Rapyd Admin](https://github.com/zofe/rapyd-admin) package